Wreaths are one of the undisputed essentials of Christmas decorating.

 - For a less minimal Christmas style

-Layer different types of foliage (eucalyptus and pine for instance) to get a fuller wreath.
-Also – if you prefer – you can continue all the way around with foliage and cover the sticks entirely!
+Layer different types of foliage (eucalyptus and pine for instance) to get a more textured wreath.

 This DIY is easy to scale up or down.
-So, if you make a smaller triangle, you’ll definitely be able to hang it on your Christmas tree!
+And a smaller triangle would be a great ornament for a Christmas tree!

 - For a winter wreath that lasts after Christmas